Hot Springs

 The thermal bathhouses on Bathhouse Row in Hot Springs National Park are the obvious extension of any golf trip here.
 Buckstaff Bathhouse is the oldest continuously operating bathhouse on the row and you can walk in without a reservation for a traditional thermal soak.
 The Arlington Resort Hotel and Spa is the full-service option with indoor pools fed by the thermal springs.

 If your group wants more golf variety beyond Hot Springs Village, Diamondhead Golf and Country Club is 13 miles southeast of downtown and plays through wooded hills with sharper elevation changes than the Village layouts.
-Red Apple Inn in Heber Springs is about 45 minutes north on Greers Ferry Lake, a par-71 course with lake views and rates around $50-$60 per round.
+Red Apple Inn in Heber Springs is about 45 minutes north on Greers Ferry Lake, a par-71 course with lake views and reasonable rates.

 Lake Ouachita is the largest lake entirely within Arkansas and sits 15 minutes west of Hot Springs.
 Bass fishing, kayaking, and hiking are all available if you need a half-day off the course.
 Garvan Woodland Gardens is a 210-acre botanical garden worth an hour if anyone in the group has a non-golfer.